-The Surrogacy Contract is drafted and entered into with attorneys you select for yourself and your surrogate.
-Interpreter availability information is included on the list of possible attorneys Great Beginnings will give you.
+The Surrogacy Contract is drafted and entered into with separate attorneys for you and your surrogate.
+Attorney interpreter availability information will be provided to you by Great Beginnings upon request.
 The surrogacy contract is a binding contract between yourselves and your surrogate, outlining in detail every aspect of the agreement ranging from compensation to the details of your baby’s delivery itself.
-Concurrently, effective January 2015, State of California law requires every surrogate receive a medical insurance review from a competent professional in preparation for both medical insurance and life insurance policy acquisition to cover your surrogate during pregnancy and delivery.
-Great Beginnings will assist your surrogate with this process.

 Full Funding of Trust Account

 Pregnancy Confirmation and Monitoring

 Following the embryo transfer (ET), your surrogate will require mandatory bed rest (ranging from 1-3 days).
 A blood test, known as a beta hCG, will be performed approximately 10-14 days following the date of the ET to determine pregnancy.
 If the first beta is positive, a second beta is generally performed two days later to confirm the number is increasing appropriately.
 Upon confirmation of pregnancy by both blood tests, approximately four weeks following the date of the embryo transfer, your surrogate will have an ultrasound conducted during which the fetal heartbeat can be visualized.
 Although not mandatory, many intended parents, especially those in the local area, choose to go to this first ultrasound.
 Your surrogate will continue on supplemental hormone therapy until approximately 9-12 weeks of pregnancy, when she will be weaned off and “graduate” from care by the fertility specialist to an obstetrician.